Immigration Legal Services

 Our attorneys represent low-income families and individuals in a range of immigration cases.
 Legal representation is offered at extremely low cost or for free.
 Much of our casework includes assisting immigrants and refugees in becoming legal permanent residents and U.S. citizens, supporting young adults brought here as children (DACA) to gain legal status, reuniting refugee families that have been separated by war or political unrest, supporting those with Temporary Protected Status, and representing individuals in removal proceedings.
 In addition, the IIIC helps families extend visas or obtain deferred action so they can remain in the U.S. while their children receive life-saving medical care.

 Immigration Legal Clinics

-IIIC’s weekly legal clinics take place at our center in downtown Boston, in Dorchester, South Boston, and Brighton.
-Clinics offer participants a consultation with an immigration attorney and the chance to learn more about how immigration law affects them and their families.
+At IIIC’s weekly legal clinics, participants meet with a staff or volunteer immigration attorney for private consultation and advice, and the chance to learn more about how immigration law affects them and their families.
+Clinics are held at our center in Downtown Boston, Dorchester, South Boston, and Brighton.
 There is no charge, but donations are accepted.
-To learn more contact the IIIC at 617-542-7654.
+To learn more, contact the IIIC at 617.542.7654.

 Free Citizenship Workshops

-We also offer Citizenship Classes that help students prepare for the naturalization exam, interview and more.
-For more information click here.
+We also offer citizenship education programs that help students prepare for the naturalization exam and interview.

 For more information on citizenship legal services or workshops, contact Erica Snyder-Drummond, at 617.542.7654 ext.
 46 or firstname.lastname@example.org.